-Your big meal is over.
-Are you wondering what to do with leftover ham?
-My Deviled Ham Recipe uses salty ham, crunchy celery, tangy pickles and creamy mayonnaise.
-The peppery bite you get from Tabasco gives it just the right kick!
-The salty, sweet, creamy, crunchy spread is delicious on bread or crackers.
-It’s also perfect for a sandwich at lunch.
-This sandwich spread is easy to make, freezes well and is a great use of leftover ham.
+This easy Deviled Ham Recipe uses salty ham, crunchy celery, tangy pickles and creamy mayonnaise.
+The peppery bite from Tabasco gives it just the right kick!
+This ham salad sandwich spread is delicious on bread or crackers and perfect for a sandwich at lunch.

 I make our lunches every morning and this is a terrific spread to use for sandwiches.
 Added bonus - tastes even better on day two!